AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-light-box.md

    ![](assets/link_sharing_assetselection.png)

-1. From the toolbar at the top, click the add to collection icon.
+1. From the toolbar at the top, click the **Add to Collection** icon.

    ![](assets/add_to_collection.png)